mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 return msg;
 ```

-If you are using the custom events instead of MindSphere Standard Events please include the following switch in the message.
+If you are using the custom events instead of {{site.productname}} Standard Events please include the following switch in the message.

 ```javascript
 msg._customEvent = true;